larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-Small fraction of the available because the machine has good ideas about where to look for lying and this this I think is walz's thesis and he's describing it here.
+Small fraction of the available because the machine has good ideas about where to look for lying and this this I think is Waltz's thesis and he's describing it here.
 It it basically.
 Does parses the individual.
 (45:05)
 Interior lines and the vertices variously finding skeletons and OK.
-And now here we are back to the MF Farm, where we're doing some of this.
+And now here we are back to the AMF arm, where we're doing some of this.
 And here it is finding vertices and let's you know what's this doing now.